T’Pau, a canon character, is a part of the Star Trek: Enterprise Vulcan arc.

 I really haven’t gotten a chance to give Chris a lot of depth, although I’d like to.
 He’s one of those characters that hides from the writer.

 I continued preparing The Enigman Cave for this years’ NaNoWriMo in November.
-I also kept perfecting the last two books in the Obolonk series, The Polymer Beat and The Badge of Humanity.
-I finished the first draft of the Barnstorming book, Time Out, and began the final book in that series, Overtime.
+In addition, I also kept perfecting the last two books in the Obolonk series, The Polymer Beat and The Badge of Humanity.
+Hence this was to prepare and clear the decks for this year’s NaNoWriMo project.
+Also, I finished the first draft of the Barnstorming book, Time Out, and began the final book in that series, Overtime.

-I spent time on Wattpad getting future postings together in draft form.
+Also, I spent time on Wattpad getting future postings together in draft form.
+Hence that was meant to save me time later.

 This Month’s Productivity Killers

-I had plenty to do at school.
+So I had plenty to do at school.
 Plus I became a Wattpad Ambassador, and that took up a lot of my time.
+Because time is a finite thing, it had to come from somewhere.
+Hence it mainly came from Star Trek fan fiction writing time, I am so sorry to report.

 Further, I needed a way to complete the time travel series.
 The title was perfect.

 As the previous book, Shake Your Body, ends, Rick Daniels has been wiped from existence.
-The imperfect state of the Master Time File means that he, personally, survives, but no one knows who he is.
-Almost stateless, he is thoroughly cut off from everyone else.
+The imperfect state of the Master Time File means that he, personally, stays and survives, but no one knows who he is.
+Rick is almost stateless.
+Hence it’s as if he is thoroughly cut off from everyone else.
 The most painful moment for Rick is when his own mother doesn’t know him, and his sister, Eleanor, screams for Security.

 As a successor character in Star Trekfanfiction, I needed someone who would have a head for business.
 That led directly to Neil, although he started off as a somewhat troubled teen, within the alternate timeline as played out in Temper.